Socratrees/articles/_posts/2021-01-01-hci-systems-research-is-dead.md

 The few remaining researchers targeting _breadth_, i.e., systems research, are faced with the near-insurmountable task of convincing their "peers", inured in a _depth-first_ culture, that the work they do should be considered research at all.
 Complaints and examples abound on social media, e.g., [one reviewer's nonsensical claim that "this is a systems paper framed as a research paper"](https://twitter.com/joe_hellerstein/status/1064710469900890113).

-I've observed the following paradox in systems research: **the bigger, more complex, system you are developing, the more research you draw on, the more likely reviewers will trivialize your contribution.**
-In a way, this is understandable.
-Reviewers are asked to criticize your work, and systems research tends to raise many questions.
+This is only human: reviewers are asked to criticize your work, and systems research tends to raise many questions.
-The more ground you cover, the more likely they'll be able to envision and spot missing features; the more related work you introduce, the more similarities they see, the more likely they'll see your work as "incremental" and argue the contribution is not large enough to warrant publication.
+The more ground you cover, the more likely reviewers will be able to envision and spot missing features.
+The more related work you introduce, the more similarities with other systems they'll see.
+The latter, more often than not, leads to contributions being labeled as "incremental", which out of hand is equated with "too small to warrant publication"; so much for ["standing on the shoulders of giants"](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants).
+This leads to the following paradox in systems research: **the bigger, more complex, system you are developing, the more research you draw on, the more likely reviewers will trivialize your contribution.**

+Not only does this make it hard to publish systems research, it incentivizes _bad_ research:

+- When confronted with a design challenge, don't look for a solution beyond the specific context in which it was first observed or you obtained funding for.
+The _external validity_ of your work is less important than presenting novel and positive findings.
+The more you scope your work, the easier it is to argue for novelty and the less variance in the data you collect.
+- Limit the introduction of related systems of fields that your "peers" are unlikely to know about, and abstain from highlighting how your work is similar.
+It will unncessarily decrease your chances of getting accepted.
+- Don't report on design challenges you uncover as part of creating and using an "interactive sketch" ([Greenberg & Buxton, 2008][12]).
+Many reviewers will treat design insights as a failed empirical evaluation and ask you to revise and resubmit.

 ## Do We Need Systems Research?